solita/solita.github.com/_posts/2022-12-08-developer-survey-2022.md

 ---

 The biennial Solita Developer Survey was conducted in 2022 again, now with a participation of almost 300 people.
-Since 2020, the company headcount has grown with over _nnn_.
+Since the previous survey in 2020, the company has grown significantly (roughly 500 new Solitans since end of 2020 in all the operation domains together).
 The early 2022 acquisitions of [**Intellishore**](https://intellishore.dk/) and [**Commentor**](https://commentor.dk/) from Denmark brought in a good one hundred people on board, the rest of the sum is new hires.
 The survey is targeted to all Solitans who are participating in software development work regardless of their domain of expertise and title.

 See the links section at the end of the post for result summaries from the previous survey years.